 Child Care Affordability

-Nationally, the annual cost of center-based infant care averaged 38% of the state median income for a single mother.
-About 31% for a 4-year-old child.
+Nationally, the annual cost of center-based infant care averaged over 40% of the state median income for a single mother.
+About 32% for a school-age child.

-In New York, Minnesota and Massachusetts, a single mother of an infant ages 0-3 would have to pay more than half of her income for day care at a center.17
+In Oregon, Massachusetts and New York, a single mother of an infant ages 0-3 would have to pay more than half of her income for day care at a center.16

 Single mothers often spend over half of their income on housing expenses and a third on child care, leaving them with less money for educational expenses.

-Nearly two thirds (62%) have an expected family contribution (EFC) of zero compared to 20% of postsecondary students without children and 18% of married student parents.18
+Nearly two thirds (62%) have an expected family contribution (EFC) of zero compared to 20% of postsecondary students without children and 18% of married student parents.17

 Without generous financial aid, single mother students – a total of 1.5 million – have little or no means to contribute financially to their educational expenses.